kani1106/Portfolio-simple-website/README.md

 🚀 How to View

-You can view the live version here: [Add your deployed link here]
+You can view the live version here: [link]

 Or clone this repository and open index.html in your browser: